List of political conspiracies

 This is a list of political conspiracies.
 In a political context, a conspiracy refers to a group of people united in the goal of damaging, usurping, or overthrowing an established political power.
-Typically, the final goal is to gain power through a revolutionary coup d'état or through assassination.
+Typically, the final goal is for the conspiritories to gain power often through a revolutionary coup d'état or through assassination or to achieve a political objective.
 A conspiracy can also be used for infiltration of the governing system.